Iran’s foreign minister leaves Pakistan, heads to Russia for more talks

 Abbas Araghchi travels to Russia, where he will speak with “senior officials”, Iran’s foreign ministry says.

-Iran’s top diplomat Abbas Araghchi has departed Islamabad for Moscow, the Iranian foreigm ministry said, as mediators hoped to keep the prospect of more Iran-US talks alive.
+Iran’s top diplomat, Abbas Araghchi, has left Islamabad for Moscow, the Iranian Ministry of Foreign Affairs said, as mediators hope to keep the prospect of more Tehran-Washington talks alive.

-Araghchi sandwiched a visit to Oman’s Muscat in between trips to the Pakistani capital, and left on Sunday to meet Russian President Vladimir Putin in Moscow the following day, but there was no indication that direct US-Iranian talks would resume.
+Araghchi sandwiched a trip to Oman’s Muscat in between visits to the Pakistani capital, leaving on Sunday to meet Russian President Vladimir Putin in Moscow the following day.
+But there was no indication that direct talks between Iran and the United States would resume.

 Recommended Storieslist of 4 items